-Beginning the third week of the fall and spring semesters, students may schedule appointments with a tutor.
+Tutoring during the Spring 2018 semester will begin on Monday, February 12.
+Starting on Saturday, February 10, students may make an individual appointment with a tutor by going to: fit.mywconline.com , choosing Academic Skills Center from the dropdown menu, and following the directions.
 Appointments with a tutor must be made at least 48 hours in advance.
-Cancellations must be made at least 24 hours in advance by calling 212 217.4080 or sending an email to: AcademicSkillsCenter@fitnyc.edu.
+Cancellations must be done at least 24 hours in advance by calling 212 217.4080 or sending an email to: AcademicSkillsCenter@fitnyc.edu.
 If students do not cancel 24 hours in advance, it will be considered an absence, and each student is only allowed one absence per semester.

 During fall and spring semesters, students may use the ten hours in the following ways:

 a. ten one-hour sessions, once per week, or

 b.
 20, 30-minute sessions (maximum of two per week), or

 c. a combination of one-hour and 30-minute sessions throughout the semester

 1. Please read the following "Tutoring Contract" to understand the purpose and rules of the tutoring center.